cbrown5/cbrown5.github.io/_posts/2017-05-25-decisions-making-hacks.md

 For instance, we want to buy a house, but don't want to get ripped off.
 So we need to research what people are paying.
 Simple.

-Self awareness is very helpful here too.
-You might not realise that the uncertainty of a decision is stressing you out until you conciously analyse your feelings on the topic.

 ### 5. Copy someone else